corthmann/eeny-meeny/README.md

 * `experiment_id` This is the key that encapsulates the rest of your experiment configuration in the YAML file (see `:experiment_1:` the **Configuration** section).
 * `name` The name/title of your experiment.
+* `smoke_test_dependency` (optional) this experiment will only be evaluated if the smoke test cookie with the id configured in this field is found in the request cookies.
 * `version` (optional) the version of your experiment.
 Defaults to `1`.
 * `start_at` (optional) the start time of your experiment.
 Will enable the experiment at the given time.
 * `end_at` (optional) the end time of your experiment.
 Will disable the experiment at the given time.